AdamTest24/Case_Studies_L2D/reinforcement_learning_Neythen/updated-notebooks/session3-bioreactor.md

 ## 5. Results
-The following results were obtained using `n_episodes = 1000`, taking approximately 25 minutes in a host machine with `33.3G RAM`, and GPU `NVIDIA RTX A200 8192MiB` and codespaces with `2-core • 8GB RAM • 32GB HD`.

 ### 5.1 Running `4.4` code one time.
 The following figures illustrates (A): perfomance of the agent during training, (B): actions of the lowerbound and upperbound of $C_{in}$, (C): final populations curve of $N_{1}$ and $N_{2}$.